cameronhimself/vue-drag-drop/README.md

 ### `image-x-offset`, `image-y-offset`
 **validation**: `Number`
 **default**: `0`, `0`
 By default, a custom drag image is positioned so that its top-left corner is anchored to the cursor.
 You can adjust that positioning with these values.

+The unit is pixels.
+If you want to center an element, you can do `:image-x-offset="item.width / 2" :image-y-offset="item.height / 2"`.

 ### `hide-image-html`
 **validation**: `Boolean`